Looking for the ultimate India packing essentials guide?

 Toiletries & Medicines

-This list features a cool travel hack as well as important travel essentials that you can’t leave home without.
+This list features a cool travel hack and important travel essentials you can’t leave home without.
 A popular question asked is: do I need medicine for India?
-Well, there are extreme climates around India including tropical jungles, deserts and high altitude terrain, and many parts of the country are hot year round, hitting 45C (113F) in the spring.
+There are extreme climates around India including tropical jungles, deserts, and high-altitude terrain, and many parts of the country are hot year-round, hitting 45C (113F) in the spring.